hannahdxz/STAT545-hw-Dong-Xinzhe/README.md

 * Work with a nested data frame.
 Create a nested data frame using the function `nest()` and map a function over the list column holding the nested data.
 Get information out of the linear models using the `tidy()` functions.
 Use the usual `dplyr`, `tidyr`, and `ggplot2` workflows to make explorations.

-* Working on two of the exercises from the [String chapter](http://r4ds.had.co.nz/strings.html).
+* Working on some of the exercises from the [String chapter](http://r4ds.had.co.nz/strings.html).